cristian-5/virtualice/readme.md

 `scope.c` and the deletion follows `scope.d`.
 A scope deletion will always invoke the garbage collector.

+Complex numbers are supported and stored as a 64bit value composed of two 32bit floating point values.
+The first 32bit value is the real part and the second is the imaginary part.

 ### Instruction Set

 ``` asm